 Structuring Your Youth Baseball Practice

 After warm-ups, practice should be broken up into three main sections: throwing, defense and batting practice.
-The key throughout is to make sure everything is as engaging as possible while minimizing down time.
+The key throughout is to make sure everything is as engaging and motivating as possible while minimizing downtime.

 If you have assistant coaches or access to multiple fields and batting cages, make sure you take full advantage of those resources.
 Also, invest in some equipment like tees, popup nets and throw-down bases so you can maximize the space you do have.